 Mindfulness as a Tool

 Mindfulness is about being present and completely involved in the moment, which an addiction to social media will not let you be.
-By integrating mindfulness into your digital habits, such as the way you use browsing apps, you can foster a healthier, more balanced relationship with the internet.
-Here are some practical steps to help you avoid bad content online:
+By integrating mindfulness into your digital habits, such as the way you use browsing apps, you can foster healthy digital habits that promote a balanced relationship with the internet.
+This allows you to enjoy the online world while setting boundaries that keep you focused on more meaningful tasks.

-5 Ways to Block Inappropriate Content Online
+6 Ways to Block Inappropriate Content Online

 1. Investigate the Reason for Seeing Bad Things